-The basis of his machine was a ten-sided metal cylinder (at the front side of the device you can see the two ten-sided brass cylinders that are mounted vertically).
+The basis of his machine was a ten-sided metal prism or cylinder (at the front side of the device you can see the two ten-sided brass cylinders, that are mounted vertically).
 Each of the sides of the each cylinders has two columns of holes, with ten holes in a column.
-The holes come in ten sizes, with the largest and deepest representing 0, and the smallest and shallowest, 9.
+The holes come in ten sizes, with the largest and deepest representing zero, and the smallest and shallowest, 9.
 The holes represent multiples of a given digit.

 Above the cylinders are two knobs that move in slots in the flat top of the machine.
 Pulling forward a knob rotates the cylinder below, so that the side facing the back of the machine has holes representing multiples of the digit desired.
 Behind this mechanism is a row of tapered pins.
 Pulling a lever at the back of the machine raises or lowers these pins in order to set the multiplier.
 Turning a crank on the right side moves the pins up to the faces of the cylinders and, where there are holes in the cylinder, allows the pins to enter to a certain depth.